-If you are planning on carrying a knife every day, a good, secure clip is vital.
+If you are planning on carrying a pocket knife every day (you can also check this review of Best EDC Pocket Knives), a good, secure clip is vital.
 Low-quality clips can damage your pants or break.
 Poorly designed clips do not secure themselves properly to your pants and, oftentimes, they’ll end up falling out of your pocket.
 Look for a smooth clip with no sharp edges.

 Avoid clips that have a protruding screw, even if the screw is beveled.
 Try to get a clip that allows the knife to sit deep in your pockets.
 Some clips can also be too tight and make it hard to remove a knife from your pocket.

-Below are the top 10 pocket knives that would be great for almost any use.
+Below are the 10 best pocket knives that would be great for almost any use.
 Their ratings were based on quality, price, and features.
-I’ve limited this list to folding knives, so if you’re looking for out-the-front knives, click here.
+I’ve limited this list to folding knives, so if you’re looking for the best OTF knives, click the link.

 The CSAR-T is short for Combat Search and Rescue Tool.
 Given its purpose, the knife performs exceptionally well.